Karl Freund: Personal life

-In 1937, he visited Germany to bring to the United States his only daughter, Gerda Maria Freund, saving her from almost certain death in the concentration camps.
-His ex-wife, Susette Freund (née Liepmannssohn), remained in Germany, where she was murdered at the Ravensbrück concentration camp in 1942.
+In 1937, Freund visited Germany to bring his daughter to the United States, saving her from almost certain death in the concentration camps.
+His ex-wife Susette remained in Germany, where she was first imprisoned in Ravensbrück concentration camp and then murdered at the Bernburg Euthanasia Centre in March 1942.
+Freund's grandson Rod Martel wrote, produced and directed an award-winning documentary titled Lost in Berlin (2020), a narrative history of this time in the Freund family.